How to maximize your tax refund

 • State/national identification card

-Please be ready to provide the birth date of all persons on the tax return.
+❏ Birthdate: Please be ready to provide the birth date for all persons listed on the tax return.

 • SSN card